SYSC3010W26/team-project-repo-l1-g9/WeeklyUpdates/Week8/Karthikeyan_BhavaniShankar_week8.md

 1) How many hours did you spend on the project this week?
 7 hours

-2) Breakdown of hours spent
+2) Breakdown of hours spent:
-Top item: End-to-end communications demo setup and debugging (Firebase + scripts) – 4 hours 2nd item: Testing, validation, and documentation updates (README + demo steps) – 3 hours
+- Top item: End-to-end communications demo setup and debugging (Firebase + scripts) – 4 hours
+- 2nd item: Testing, validation, and documentation updates (README + demo steps) – 3 hours

 3) What did you accomplish this week?